mactronmedia/FUCKeditor/README.md

 **Performs scans using two methods:**

-**- Quick Scan:** Utilizes a predefined list of common prefixes to explore potentially vulnerable locations.
+- **Quick Scan:** Utilizes a predefined list of common prefixes to explore potentially vulnerable locations.
-**- Full Scan (Optional):** Employs a more extensive list of prefixes for a more thorough check, but may take longer.
+- **Full Scan (Optional):** Employs a more extensive list of prefixes for a more thorough check, but may take longer.

 **Outputs results:**